Try These 15 Types of Video Marketing in 2025 (With Examples!)

 3. Education

 This category is pretty self-explanatory: educational videos should teach your audience something.
-If you’re looking to engage potential customers, a customer case study can offer more insight into business’ impact.
+If you’re looking to engage potential customers with professional videos, a customer case study can offer more insight into the business’ impact.
 For current customers, a how-to video can help them better understand how to leverage your offer.
+A full-stacked creative design agency can help you make these three videos for all your needs.

 Some other key things you should keep in mind: